Table of Contents

 For true analytical success, it’s vital that you focus on working with the right tools for the job.
 For reaching a chief financial officer report success, here are the attributes your BI reporting tools should possess:

-- The ability to tailor and customize your reports to your needs and preferences.
+- The ability to tailor and customize your dashboards to your needs and preferences.

-- Easy to navigate functionality accessible from one central location.
+- An easy-to-navigate interface that is accessible from one central location.